View Anna Ploch's Obituary on emissourian.com and share memories

 |

+Anna was preceded in death by her parents and one brother, Billy Kitchen.

+Visitation for Anna Ploch was held Tuesday, Jan.
+7, from 3 to 7 p.m. at Oltmann Funeral Home, Washington.
+A parish rosary was held at 2:30 p.m.

-A funeral Mass for Anna Ploch, 86, St. Clair, will be Wednesday, Jan.
+A funeral Mass was held Wednesday, Jan.
 8, at 10 a.m. at St. Vincent de Paul Catholic Church, Marthasville.